 What I’m saying is that your reminder on daily basis gets changed.
 You are constantly reminded of the possibility you might uncover, the person you might turn into.

 So instead of worrying for the extra pounds, just exercise because you have this blueprint in your head that screams health, power, winner attitude, extraordinary looks.
+Use Beachbody On Demand to find workouts like Piyo or similar.

 Instead of worrying around your boss, you get up early as to do something you enjoy, like a walk in the park, run with your dog, some yoga even.